Gifts of the Spirit: Empowered for serviceIntroduction

 iii] Financial supporters.
 Gifted with the abilities to generate and give excess financial support to the church.

-iv] Miracle-workers.
+ii] Miracle-workers.
 Believers able to do wonderful and striking things which reveal the power of God.
-This is a fairly unusual ministry and is not often seen.
+This is a fairly unusual ministry and the genuine item is rare.
+It was primarily a gift exercised by Jesus and his disciples to proclaim the coming of the Kingdom of God to first century Jews, cf., Lk.11:20.

-Naturally not everyone is equally gifted at performing some special ministry.
-For example, there are really "hot" preachers and there are good preachers and there are some preachers who are poor and who obviously aren't gifted at all.
-It is probably true that all of us are gifted, in part, to be able to perform most of the above ministries.
+Not everyone is equally gifted at performing some special ministry.
+For example, there are some "hot" preachers and there are many good preachers and there are some poor preachers who obviously aren't gifted at all.
+It is probably true that all of us are gifted, in part, to be able to perform some of the above ministries.
 So for example, most of us could teach a Sunday School class if we had to.
 When the chips are down we can usually make a reasonable showing for the Lord whenever there is a need in the Christian fellowship.
-Yet there are those gifts which stand out, and those who possess them we recognize.